This document describes how you can test Macrobond application and make sure is working properly

 - The Macrobond application should now be started and should show the chart that you double clicked on in your Word document

-- Select some other line color for the chart in Macrobond:
+- Select different line color for the chart in Macrobond:

 - Close the document in Macrobond:

 - Switch to Word and verify that the line was also changed in the Word document

 - Verify that there is a menu/ribbon tab called Macrobond in Word where you can find the command 'Refresh charts'